strangeCamel/strange/README.md

 ##### Using
  There're three executables will be installed:
  * strange - its a main executable, run `strange --help` to get help on its possible command lines
- * strange-learn - helper scripts intended to learn files given to its command line, to use it, just run: `strange-learn some_existing_file.log`
- ..or you can feed multiple files at once.
-It will learn content of that files and will save learning results into ~/.config/strange/.../some_existing_file.trie - so when next file you will learn or eval same file path/name (but not extension!) - it will reuse that results.
+ * strange-learn - helper script intended to learn files given to its command line: `strange-learn some_existing_file.log` (you can also feed multiple files at once).
+It will learn content of that files and will save learning results into ~/.config/strange/some_existing_file.trie - so when next file you will learn or eval same file name (path and extension don't matter) - it will reuse that results.
 But other file pathes will be sved separately.
- * strange-eval - helper scripts intended to evaluatefiles given to its command line, to use it, just run: `strange-eval some_existing_file.log`
- ..or you can feed multiple files at once.
-It will evaluate content of that files printing out any strange lines according to learned results loaded from ~/.config/strange/.../some_existing_file.trie.
+ * strange-eval - helper script intended to evaluate files given to its command line: `strange-eval some_existing_file.log` (you can also feed multiple files at once).
+It will evaluate content of that files printing out any strange lines according to learned results loaded from ~/.config/strange/some_existing_file.trie.

 ##### How it works
 During the learning each sample is splitted into tokens - short sequences of chars that have similar properties - either they all alphabetical, either numerical, etither punctuation etc.